GabCoolDude/School.md/Lycée/Anglais/Chapter 2/Final Task.md

 Give developed answers to each question, use lessons and the vocabulary seen in class.

+Question 1:
-- **Well...
-For me, fashion is not very important because, I don't really pay attention to what I wear, I just wear what looks cool to me and what fits me.**
+- **Well… For me, fashion is not very important because, I don't really pay attention to what I wear, I just wear what looks cool to me and what fits me.**
 - *Fashion has always been important to me, because it allows people to express their true identity and who they really are.*

+Question 2:
+- **Hmm...
+I haven't really paid much attention to that before.
+I think it would probably have to be **